m18646461005/iot/intl.en-US/Device Management/Develop devices based on Alink Protocol/Device distribution.md

 IoT Platform allows you to distribute devices across regions, instances, or accounts.
 IoT Platform sends a notification to devices after you configure a device distribution in the IoT Platform console.

-For more information about the procedure of device distribution, see [Distribute devices](/intl.en-US/Device Management/Resource allocation/Distribute devices.md).

 ## Device distribution notifications

 The following topics are used when IoT Platform sends downstream notifications and devices send upstream responses: